 - h.
-SUPPORTS efforts of citizen diplomacy to bridge the gaps of mistrust and misunderstanding that feed into the arms race, particularly programs within the health-care professions such as medical student exchanges. - OPPOSES the installation and the further allocation of resources into research in developing a National Missile Defense. - 7.
+SUPPORTS efforts of citizen diplomacy to bridge the gaps of mistrust and misunderstanding that feed into the arms race, particularly programs within the health-care professions such as medical student exchanges. - i.
+OPPOSES the installation and the further allocation of resources into research in developing a National Missile Defense. - 7.
 URGENTLY CALLS FOR a renewed long-range United Nations-sponsored diplomatic effort to solve the difficult problems of the Gulf region; (1991) - 8.
 SUPPORTS a complete ban on the production, use, trade and export of antipersonnel landmines.
 (1996) - 9.
 OPPOSES the current war in Iraq, and all other offensive wars and military action presently underway or undertaken in the future.
 (2005) - 10.
 AMSA recognizes that there may be situations in which military intervention may be morally necessary in order to restore peace and preserve life in areas already involved in military conflict or war.
 If such intervention is supported by the UN, the BOT or HOD reserves the right to consider support for such intervention on a case by case basis.
 A decision to voice support would require a 2/3 vote in the BOT or HOD.
 (2005) - 11.
 OPPOSES preemptive action against Iraq or any other nation without the backing of the United Nations.
 (2003) - 12.
 RECOGNIZES and SUPPORTS the constitutional right of Congress to have the sole power to declare war and willfully RECOGNIZES that in the future the declaration of war should only reside with Congress.
 (2003) - 13.
 RECOGNIZES the negative health impacts of war on US citizens, on US troops, and on the civilians directly affected by military force.
 (2003) - 14.
 RECOGNIZES that the use of military diverts resources from other critical needs.
 (2003) - 15.
 SUPPORTS economic and medical relief to countries devastated by war.
-(2003) - 66.
+(2003) - 16.
 SUPPORTS the members of the US Armed Forces in their devotion and service to the preservation of world security and peace.
-(2003)
+(2003) - 17.
+BELIEVES that engaging in any war or large-scale military action represent significant threats to public health and the environment both in and around the arena of said war or action as well as here in the U.S. (2006)